How to Apply

 Here you can find more information on how to apply for our PhD programme, including deadlines and application requirements.

-Applications to our PhD programme for funded entry in October 2024 via our student competition have now closed.
-We are still open for applications, but there is no funding available.
+Applications to our PhD programme for funded entry in October 2025 via our student competition is now closed.

 The Application Process